While you can create flowcharts of all types in Microsoft Office applications quite easily using techniques explained in our

 Figure 1: SmartArt button

-However, for this tutorial, we will not use this button since that adds an extra step to the whole flowchart creation process – our process which works only within PowerPoint is even easier:
+However, for this tutorial, we will not use this button since that adds an extra step to the whole flowchart creation process.
+Our process which

 - Make sure that the text meant for your entire flowchart is populated as a bulleted list.
 Figure 2 shows a bulleted list with 10

 Figure 2: Bulleted list with 10 steps

 - Select the entire bulleted list and right-click to bring up the contextual menu shown in Figure 3, below, from this menu,

 Figure 3: Convert to SmartArt option selected

 - This opens a flyout gallery populated with SmartArt thumbnail previews.
 Since none of the options shown look similar to a flowchart, select the

 More SmartArt Graphics option (highlighted in blue within Figure 3, above) to

 explore more SmartArt types.
-This opens the Choose a SmartArt Graphic dialog box, as shown in
+This opens the Choose a SmartArt Graphic dialog box, as shown in Figure 4.

 Figure 4: Choose a SmartArt Graphic dialog box

 - Within the Choose a SmartArt Graphic dialog box, select the Process category in the sidebar (highlighted in

 Process category, you choose from one of the three Bending Process graphics (highlighted in

 Figures 5, 6, and 7 below show you the flowcharts created using the three Bending Process

 Figure 5: Bulleted list converted into Basic Bending Process SmartArt